Are you LISTENING?

 Let's pause here... read this acronym and really let it sink in....
 OK... let's keep reading!

-As we listen more sensitively to people, they start to listen to themselves more carefully and pay attention to their thoughts and feelings (Rogers & Farson, 1957).
-By practicing your listening skills, you can help your friends and colleagues become more self-aware too.
-You are also far more likely to develop and deepen these connections, which can feel good for our own needs.
-(I can't read that enough- so TRUE)!
-Next time you are talking to someone, make sure to dive into the R.A.S.A of good conversations, by doing this you will start to understand yourself and others more.
-I think many of you would be surprised of the outcome if you used R.A.S.A while listening.
-I feel many would be like, “OH, that is what you are saying!!”
+When we listen attentively to others, they begin to listen to themselves more closely, becoming aware of their thoughts and emotions (Rogers & Farson, 1957).
+By honing your listening abilities, you can help your friends and colleagues achieve greater self-awareness as well.
+This practice also increases the likelihood of enhancing and strengthening these relationships, which can be fulfilling for our own needs.
+(I can't stress this enough - so TRUE)!
+The next time you engage in a conversation, be sure to explore the R.A.S.A of meaningful dialogue.
+By doing so, you will start to gain a deeper understanding of yourself and others.
+Many of you might be surprised by the results if you apply R.A.S.A while listening.
+You might find yourself thinking, “OH, that's what you mean!!”
 “I get it” !!
-How refreshing does that sound to really understand someone and at the same time it is opening up your heart to feel more, to be more compassionate to appreciate.
-The person speaking to you is obviously someone who you care for or is in your life for some reason so how great would it be to use those active steps!
+How refreshing it is to truly understand someone, while simultaneously opening your heart to feel more, to be more compassionate and appreciative.
+The person speaking to you is clearly someone you care about or is significant in your life, so imagine how beneficial it would be to employ these active techniques!
 EUREKA!
-I get you!
-As I always say none of us are perfect, believe me I am working every day to be the best I can for myself and for others (why I write you all).
-We can only take things step by step day by day and believe in the good we all have to offer.
-Believe in helping each other get through the good times and the bad times.
-Really understand the other person and their feelings even if what they are saying is crazy or doesn't make any sense to you.
-It makes sense to them, so don't judge their feelings... appreciate it and ask!
-So let's practice R.A.S.A and as we do this we are again one step ahead of making our lives wonderful, and the lives of our loved ones beautiful.
+I understand you!
+As I often say, none of us are perfect; believe me, I strive every day to be the best I can for myself and others (which is why I write to you all).
+We can only progress step by step day by day, believing in the good we all have to offer.
+Believe in supporting each other through both the good and bad times.
+Truly comprehend the other person and their emotions, even if what they express seems irrational or nonsensical to you.
+It makes sense to them, so refrain from judging their feelings... appreciate and inquire!
+Let's practice R.A.S.A and in doing so, we take another step towards making our lives wonderful and the lives of our loved ones beautiful.

 "Active listening is a powerful growth technique!”